jbcodeforce/jbcodeforce.github.io/docs/architecture/streaming.md

     * drop messages
     * buffer messages - (see later section on append log)
-    * apply backpressure, or flow control to slow down producer
+    * apply backpressure, or flow control to slow down the producer

-* What happens if nodes crash or temporarily go offline—are any messages lost?
+* What happens if nodes crash or temporarily go offline — are any messages lost?

     * when losing messages the throughput is higher and even the latency is lower
-    * If you are counting events, it is more important that they are delivered reliably, since every lost message means incorrect counters.
+    * if you are counting events, it is more important that they are delivered reliably, since every lost message means incorrect counters.

 ## High level technology concepts